Our craft is our heritage

 by Gerlinde Schuller

-My project examines this historical span, which leads from Western Europe to Eastern Europe and back, using different crafts as examples (e.g. basketry, ceramics, embroidery and wood- and jewellery crafts).
 I will show how closed communities have their identity embedded in their crafts and that these identities are often a mixture of centuries-old traditions, migration experiences and assimilation.

-The focus topics of my research project are:
+The subtopics of my research project are:

 –Forgotten crafts

-–(Cultural) Sustainability/fusion of craft and art
+–Fusion of crafts and art

 The progress of my research is presented on the website: